syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/General/How-to-get-or-set-the-size-of-the-docked-control.md

 # How to get or set the size of the docked control?

-The below methods lets you get or set the size of the control.
+`GetControlSize` and `SetControlSize` methods lets you get or set the size of the control respectively.

 <table>
 <tr>